footworkjs/animate.css/README.md

 *Just-add-water CSS animation (for FootworkJS)*

+This is a CSS library/toolset used to animate elements into and out of view.
+Elements are animated into and out of the browser by using a parent flag which triggers a CSS animation on its nested children.

-Custom/forked version of [animate.css](https://github.com/daneden/animate.css) for usage with [FootworkJS](https://github.com/footworkjs/footwork) when animating its elements.
+* **NOTE**: This library can be used independently, but was developed for usage with [FootworkJS](https://github.com/footworkjs/footwork) when animating its elements.

-**NOTE:** This version of [animate.css](https://github.com/daneden/animate.css) has been modified to be [SASS](http://sass-lang.com/)-based and to use a flag on the parent element to trigger the changed state/animation on its direct children.
+* **NOTE**: Based on/heavily customized version of [animate.css](https://github.com/daneden/animate.css).

 ## Installation